-The Developmental Disabilities Medicaid Waiver (DDW) provides an array of home and community based services to help individuals with developmental disabilities live successfully in their community, become more independent, and reach their personal goals.
-New Mexico has used waiver funding to support people with developmental disabilities for over 26 years.
+The Developmental Disabilities Medicaid Waiver (DDW) provides an array of home and community based services to help individuals with developmental disabilities live to remain in their homes and communities as opposed to institutional care, successfully in their community, become more independent, and reach their personal goals.
+New Mexico has used waiver funding to support people with developmental disabilities since 1984 for over 26 years.
 The DDW serves individuals who meet an Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF-IID) Level of Care (LOC).
 DDW individuals have a COE 096.

-The DDW provides the following long term home and community based services: behavioral support consultation, case management, community integrated employment services, customized community supports, customized in-home supports, crisis support, environmental modification, independent living transition service, intensive medical living supports, living supports, non-medical transportation, nutritional counseling, personal support technology, preliminary risk screening and consultation related to inappropriate sexual behavior, adult nursing, respite, socialization and sexuality education, supplemental dental care, and therapies.
+The DDW provides the following long term home and community based services: behavioral support consultation,-; case management,-; community integrated employment services,-; customized community supports,-; customized in-home supports,-; crisis support,-; environmental modification,-; independent living transition service,-; intensive medical living supports,-; living supports,-; non-medical transportation,-; nutritional counseling-; personal support technology-; preliminary risk screening and consultation related to inappropriate sexual behavior-; adult nursing-; respite-; socialization and sexuality education-; supplemental dental care-; and skilled therapies.
 DDW services are supplementary to early periodic screening, diagnostic, and treatment (EPSDT) benefits for recipients under the age of 21.

 DDW services and budget are outlined in the recipient's Individualized Service Plan (ISP).
-The ISPs are developed through a person-centered planning process which allows recipients to select services that will help them achieve personally defined outcomes in the most integrated community setting.
+The ISPs are is developed through a person-centered planning process which allows recipients to select services that will help them achieve personally defined outcomes in the most integrated community setting.
 The ISP is created by the DDW recipient with the assistance of their DDW case manager and the DDW Interdisciplinary team (IDT).
 The DDW case manager provides information, support, guidance, and assistance to recipients during the Medicaid eligibility process and afterwards during the ISP development.
 The IDT serves to help the recipient identify supports, services and goods that meet their need for DDW services and are specific to the recipient's qualifying condition.